 Finding A Minecraft Multiplayer Server

-Creative servers are cooperative.
+are cooperative.
 You won’t encounter monsters and you won’t have to worry about fighting other players.
-Your only goal is to do what the server type implies ““ be creative, build stuff, and have fun.
+Your only goal is to do what the server type implies – be creative, build stuff, and have fun.

 The forums for both types of servers are basically the same.
 People who are hosting Minecraft servers make a post with their server’s web address and maximum player capacity.
 In order to join you simply copy-and-paste the web address into the multiplayer menu of the Minecraft client.

-However, even though there are hundreds of servers listed on Minestatus, they are far from covering every server in the game.
+Fortunately, there’s a site called MinecraftServers.biz that lists hundreds of multiplayer servers that you can join and play on.
 It’s wise to check a server’s thread before getting too excited, as players will complain about servers that are frequently down.
 The only thing worse than being unable to connect to a server is joining one, spending three hours building your first base, and then returning the next day to find that the server is unavailable.